About Work Orders

 An external work order is a shareable work order that you send to people outside of your MaintainX organization.
 They're useful for organizations that outsource work to 3rd parties.
 Recipients have limited access to shared work orders.
 For more information, see External Work Orders.

-MaintainX CoPilot can be integrated throughout a work order lifecycle, from creation to completion.
-AI-supported work order features help accelerate, standardize, and simplify workflows, while continuously building an internal knowledge base which supports MaintainX CoPilot in providing accurate and tailored support over time.
+MaintainX Assist can be integrated throughout a work order lifecycle, from creation to completion.
+AI-supported work order features help accelerate, standardize, and simplify workflows, while continuously building an internal knowledge base which supports MaintainX Assist in providing accurate and tailored support over time.

-While MaintainX CoPilot supports the creation and execution of work orders, your review and approval are always required.
+While MaintainX Assist supports the creation and execution of work orders, your review and approval are always required.

 - Create work orders.